 Referring to your list as 'closed'

-Practices should not refer to their list as ‘closed’ when it has not been formally closed and should only state that they cannot take on further patients at present.
+In Scotland, practices should not refer to their list as ‘closed’ when it has not been formally closed and should only state that they cannot take on further patients at present.